Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 Education and Experience:

-- Associate degree in Paralegal Studies or related field required, Bachelor’s degree in Paralegal Studies or related field preferred.
+- Degree in Paralegal Studies or related field preferred.

 General Summary

-DarrowEverett LLP is looking for a Commercial Real Estate Senior Attorney with immediate availability to work out of our Miami, Fla. office.
-The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that enhance its reputation.
+In an effort to expand its footprint in the New York market, DarrowEverett LLP is looking for an experienced, Corporate Associate Attorney with immediate availability.
+Candidate(s) should have a strong acumen for leadership and a desire to be an integral part of a growing office.
+The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, and its clients in ways that enhance its reputation.

-- 8+ years of continuous, specific, and verifiable experience in a large law firm.
+- 3-8 years of continuous, specific, and verifiable corporate experience

 Qualifications: